 Wounded Warrior Project USAA Rewards™ Visa Signature Card review

-The Wounded Warrior Project USAA Rewards™ Visa Signature Card comes with a $0 annual fee, and it offers a decent intro APR on balance transfers.
+The Wounded Warrior Project USAA Rewards™ Visa Signature Card is an unsecured card that comes with a $0 annual fee, as well as a decent intro APR on balance transfers.

 Annual fee: $0.